 When Disney fans talk about Epcot, inevitably the conversation shifts to the rides Frozen Ever After (a slow water boat ride themed after the movie Frozen) in the Norway pavilion at the World Showcase, Guardians of the Galaxy: Cosmic Rewind (a roller coaster) in World Discovery, or Soarin’ (a glider simulator where you fly over major world landmarks) located in The Land building within World Nature.
 There are plenty of other rides at Epcot, but those two are the most popular, most well known rides in the park.

 Epcot is a two-day park; you really need two days, or at least a day and a half, to enjoy everything.
 If you only have 1 day at Epcot, here are my high-level suggestions on planning your day:

 - Pick either Soarin’ or Frozen Ever After and ride that as the first thing in your day.
 This doesn’t mean you’re missing the other ride, but these rides are very popular and you want to run at least one early in the day when there are less people.
 You can come back to the other ride in the evening.

 Personally, I recommend riding Soarin‘ early in the day and do Frozen Ever After in the evening.
-The Land building (which houses Soarin’) has a terrific boat tour called Living With The Land which takes you on a tour of Disney’s greenhouses and a top-notch food court called Sunshine Seasons; by starting your day at The Land, you can ride both Soarin’ and Living With The Land and have lunch close by which saves time and walking.
+The Land building (which houses Soarin’) has a terrific boat tour called Living With The Land which takes you on a tour of Disney’s greenhouses.
+It also has a top-notch food court called Sunshine Seasons: by starting your day at The Land, you can ride both Soarin’ and Living With The Land and have lunch close by which saves time and walking.